HOME > > SENSING AND CONTROL MAIN PAGE > >

-The program displays graphs of the last 8 days' weather.
+The program displays graphs of the last 9 days' weather.
 It records the weather data in a text file for later use.

-The text which is in color was added to the screenshot.
-The diagonal green line marks data that was reloaded to the display upon restarting the program.
+The diagonal green line shows that the program had just been restarted.
+The data in the display had been reloaded from the data log.
 "Now" is always at the right hand edge.
 As time passes, the display scrolls to the left.
 (The green line is gradually lost.)

 The program as it stands is not well suited to monitoring rapidly changing parameters, although if you need something for, say, 4 parameters, checked, say, once a minute, let me know, I'll see what I can do!